bplmaps/lmec-main-site/content/research/grants-in-aid-for-works-in-progress.md

 With our *Grants in Aid for Works in Progress* program, the Leventhal Map & Education Center seeks to support researchers and scholars whose projects land at the intersection of historical geography, urban civic data, and digital humanities.

 This program is oriented towards 1) projects that are well-aligned with LMEC’s priority areas, and 2) applicants who have a well-defined vision for their project, but may lack the technical expertise to bring it to fruition without guidance or support.
 Rather than a monetary stipend, successful applicants are awarded in the form of Leventhal Center staff technical and cartographic support.
+Please see our *[Small Grants for Early-Career Digital Publications](./digital-publication-small-grants.md)* program for more information on monetary awards that the Center offers.

 Applications are reviewed on a monthly basis and will be awarded based on the capacity of Leventhal Center staff time.